-The following table presents fees billed for professional audit services and other services rendered to us by BPM LLP for the fiscal years ended December 31, 2016 and January 2, 2016.
+The following table presents fees billed for professional audit services and other services rendered to us by BPM LLP for the fiscal years ended December 30, 2017 and December 31, 2016.

 BPM BPM LLP

-2016 2015
+2017 2016

-Audit Fees (1) \$ 693,769 \$606,997
+Audit Fees (1) \$679,994 \$693,769

-Audit-Related Fees (2)
+Audit-Related Fees (2) -

-Tax Fees (3)
+Tax Fees (3) -

-All Other Fees (4)
+All Other Fees (4) -

-Total Fees \$ 693,769 \$ 606,997
+Total Fees \$679,994 \$693,769

-- (1) Audit fees consist of fees billed for professional services rendered for the audit of our annual consolidated financial statements and review of the interim consolidated financial statements included in our Quarterly Reports on Form 10-Q and fees for services that are normally provided in connection with statutory and regulatory filings or engagements.
+(1) Audit fees consist of fees billed for professional services rendered for the audit of our annual consolidated financial statements and review of the interim consolidated financial statements included in our Quarterly Reports on Form 10-Q and fees for services that are normally provided in connection with statutory and regulatory filings or engagements.
 In addition, audit fees include those fees related to the audit of the effectiveness of our internal controls over financial reporting pursuant to Section 404 of the Sarbanes-Oxley Act.
 This category also includes advice on accounting matters that arose during, or as a result of, the audit or the review of the interim consolidated financial statements.
-The 2016 and 2015 audit fees do not include \$40,596 and \$41,923 paid to firms other than our independent registered public accounting firm, BPM LLP, for statutory engagements. - (2) Audit related fees consist of assurance and related services that are reasonably related to the performance of the audit of our consolidated financial statements and are not reported under "Audit Fees".
-There were no services provided under this category in fiscal 2016 and fiscal 2015. - (3) Tax fees consist of fees billed for tax compliance, consultation and planning services.
-There were no services provided under this category in fiscal 2016. - (4) All other fees consist of fees for other corporate related services.
-There were no services provided under this category in fiscal 2016 and fiscal 2015.
+The 2017 and 2016 audit fees do not include \$43,456 and \$40,596 paid to firms other than our independent registered public accounting firm, BPM LLP, for statutory engagements.

+(2) Audit related fees consist of assurance and related services that are reasonably related to the performance of the audit of our consolidated financial statements and are not reported under "Audit Fees".
+There were no services provided under this category in fiscal 2017 and fiscal 2016.

+(3) Tax fees consist of fees billed for tax compliance, consultation and planning services.
+There were no services provided under this category in fiscal 2017 and fiscal 2016.

+(4) All other fees consist of fees for other corporate related services.
+There were no services provided under this category in fiscal 2017 and fiscal 2016.

-In making its recommendation to ratify the appointment of BPM LLP as our independent auditor for the fiscal year ending December 30, 2017, the Audit Committee has considered whether services other than audit and audit-related services provided by BPM LLP are compatible with maintaining the independence of BPM LLP and has determined that such services are compatible.
+In making its recommendation to ratify the appointment of BPM LLP as our independent auditor for the fiscal year ending December 29, 2018, the Audit Committee has considered whether services other than audit and audit-related services provided by BPM LLP are compatible with maintaining the independence of BPM LLP and noted that no such services were provided by BPM LLP during the fiscal years ended December 30, 2017 and December 31, 2016.